balanced/status.balancedpayments.com/README.md

   requests over the last 30 days
 * The middle portion displays informational messages
 * The lower portion displays issues with behavior
-* The top left hand corner allows users to subscribe to notifications on service UP and DOWN via SMS
+* The top left hand corner allows users to subscribe to notifications on service UP and DOWN via EMAIL and SMS

 ## Message Display Behavior